nstapelbroek/envoy-swarm-control-plane/docs/introduction.md

 ## What is this?
 Envoy Swarm Control Plane is a piece of software that's designed to run inside a Docker Swarm environment.
-It will read swarm service definitions and convert them to configuration objects that Envoy loadbalancers can use.
+It will read swarm service definitions and convert them to configuration objects that Envoy proxies can use.

-It's designed to work with proxies at the edge, meaning it's focus is more on serving clients rather than facilitating in service-to-service communication.
+It's designed with the intent to run envoy at the edge, meaning it's focus is more on serving external clients rather than facilitating in service-to-service communication.

 ## Getting started